djcurlz/fetch-weather-forecast/README.md

 * Next I send the latitude and longitude to the [OPENWEATHERMAP API](https://openweathermap.com)

-* To enable making calls to the Geoapify API I created an API KEY and used Rails credentials for my development environment following the steps outlined [HERE](https://railsnotes.xyz/blog/custom-credentials-in-your-rails-app#adding-credentials-via-the-terminal)
+* To enable making calls to the Geoapify API I created an API KEY and used Rails credentials for my development and test environments following the steps outlined [HERE](https://railsnotes.xyz/blog/custom-credentials-in-your-rails-app#adding-credentials-via-the-terminal)

 ```sh
 EDITOR="code --wait"  bin/rails credentials:edit --environment development